Who is at risk for colon cancer?

 Catching colon cancer early is important.
 When colon cancer is caught before it spreads to any other tissue, the survival rate is 91% for patients, according to the ACS.
 When the cancerous cells have spread to distant tissue, the survival rate drops to 14%.

 Medical conditions can impact people in different ways, so there is no single most common sign of colorectal cancer.
 Can blood in your stool be related to cancer?
 Yes, it can.
 Other colon cancer early warning signs include:

 If you experience these symptoms, please contact your health care provider right away.

 Opinions vary on the reasons why people are being diagnosed at a younger age.
 Some epidemiologists believe that diet, too much red meat and obesity are to blame.

-The gold standard in colorectal cancer screening is a colonoscopy.
-Colonoscopies allow physicians to view the entire colon and both detect and remove polyps, small clumps of cells that can develop into cancer, during the same procedure.
+The gold standard in colorectal cancer screening tests is a colonoscopy.
+Colonoscopies allow physicians to view the entire colon and both detect and remove polyps – small clumps of cells that can develop into cancer – during the same procedure.

 There are several other non-invasive tests and stool tests available by prescription for lower-risk patients.
-These tests can be done outside of a physician’s office.
-They detect issues like blood in the stool or DNA that may indicate cancer.
+These tests can be done at home to detect issues like blood in the stool.
+Or genetic testing can identify DNA that may indicate cancer.

-“If you see a change in bowel movements or experience any other symptoms, talk to your doctor.
+“If you see a change in bowel movements or experience any other colorectal cancer symptoms, talk to your doctor.
 I can’t stress this enough.
-Talk to your doctor and get tested,” Dr. Sreenivasappa said.
+Talk to your doctor and get tested,” Dr. Khokhar said.
 “No matter what the recommended method is for you, getting screened could be the difference between catching a colorectal issue early or waiting until it’s too late.”